 But there are still a few tips that will help you to take your banana bread from good to great:

-When adding dried fruits, keep in mind that they will increase the sugar content of the banana loaf.
+When adding dried fruits, remember that they will increase the sugar content of the banana loaf.

-Here is what you can add to your banana bread:
+Here is what you can add to your spelt banana loaf:

 - dried currants